maelfabien/maelfabien.github.io/_pages/bgd.md

 [HDFS](https://maelfabien.github.io/bigdata/HDFS) : HDFS stands for Hadoop Distributed File System.
 It is a sub-project of Hadoop.
 HDFS lets you connect nodes contained within clusters over which data files are distributed, overall being fault-tolerant.

+[VM's in Virtual Box](https://maelfabien.github.io/bigdata/VM) : Hadoop runs only on GNU/Linux platforms.
+Therefore, if you have another OS, you need to install Virtual Box.
+Virtual Box is a software that lets you create and run Virtual Machines.

 <br>